Recent FCRA Court Rulings

 In a recent case, consumer reporting agency giant TransUnion wrongly tagged individuals as terrorists or drug traffickers because their names were similar to those maintained on the Treasury Department’s Office of Assets Control (OFAC) list of these high-risk individuals.
 Under FCRA guidelines, TransUnion should have verified the identity of these individuals, rather than merely going off a near-match. of As a result, TransUnion faced a $60M jury verdict for willfully violating the FCRA.

-Alliance Worldwide Investigative Group, Inc. is a full-service investigative firm well-versed in the Fair Credit Reporting Act.
+Alliance Risk Group. is a full-service investigative firm well-versed in the Fair Credit Reporting Act.
 We conduct best practice background checks in a variety of industries, regardless of your company’s size or geographic location.
 Alliance believes in being proactive, not reactive!
 Contact us with questions about the FCRA or to set up an employment background screening today!